tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ---
 title: "Towards Interactive Datascience in Haskell:<br/>Harnessing the Power of Jupyterlab"
+shortTitle: "Harnessing the Power of Jupyterlab"
 author: Matthias Meschede
 ---

 ## Introduction ##

-Haskell and data science - on first sight a perfect match: native function composition, lazy execution, fast execution times, and lots of code checks.
+Haskell and data science - on first sight a great match: native function composition, lazy execution, fast execution times, and lots of code checks.
-These sound like ingredients for highly scalable, production-ready data transformation pipelines.
+These sound like ingredients for scalable, production-ready data transformation pipelines.
 What is missing then?
 Why is Haskell not widely used in data science?

-One of the reasons is that Haskell lacks a standardized data processing environment.
-For example, Python has a *de facto* standard library set, with `numpy`, `pandas` and `scikit-learn` forming the backbone, and many other well-supported specialized libraries such as `keras` and `tensorflow` being easily accessible.
-These libraries are distributed with easy-to-use package managers and explained in a plethora of tutorials, Stack Overflow questions and example Jupyter notebooks.
-Most problems from beginner to advanced levels can be solved by adapting and combining these existing solutions.
+One of the reasons is that Haskell lacks a standardized data analysis environment.
+For example, Python has a *de facto* standard library set with `numpy`, `pandas` and `scikit-learn` that form the backbone, and many other well-supported specialized libraries such as `keras` and `tensorflow` that are easily accessible.
+These libraries are distributed with user friendly package managers and explained in a plethora of tutorials, Stack Overflow questions and millions of Jupyter notebooks.
+Most problems from beginner to advanced level can be solved by adapting and combining these existing solutions.

-In this post we talk about Jupyter and its Haskell kernel.
+This post shows how Jupyter, in particular with the Jupyterlab frontend, can be used for interactive data analysis from Haskell as well.

 ## Jupyter and exploratory data analysis ##

-For those who don't know it, Project Jupyter revolves around a messaging protocol that standardizes interactions between *kernels* and *frontends*.
+For those who don't know it, Project Jupyter revolves around a messaging protocol that standardizes interactions between Jupyter *frontends* and Jupyter *kernels*.
+In a common use case, the kernel receives a code message from the frontend, executes some computation, and responds with a rich media message.
-A kernel can be thought of as a REPL (Read–Eval–Print-Loop) that receives code messages from the user and responds with rich media messages.
-A frontend can render responses from a kernel as text, images, videos or small applications.
-Kernels for many different languages exist, like Python, Haskell, R, C++, Julia, etc, and since the protocol is language agnostic, server applications can start any language kernel, and frontends can send messages to and render the answers from any kernel.
+The frontend can render such responses as text, images, videos or small applications.
+Kernels for many different languages exist, like Python, Haskell, R, C++, Julia, etc, and since the standardized message protocol is language agnostic, frontends can communicate with any kernel.

-These characteristics are important for exploratory data analysis since it largely turns around a dialogue between code and rich media.
-One tests different algorithms (expressed as short code snippets) and visualizes the results with images or other comprehensive visualization techniques.
+The quick REPL-like interaction with a compute kernel is very useful for exploratory data analysis that largely turns around a dialogue between the user and the data.
+This dialogue is expressed as little code snippets and rich media answers.
+Different algorithms (expressed as short code snippets) can rapidly be tested and visualized.
 Longer dialogues with the kernel, with multiple steps, can be assembled into a notebook.
 Since notebooks interlace explanatory text, code and media elements, they can also be used as human-readable reports (such as this blogpost).
-Given these characteristics, notebooks and their associated workflows became one of the most popular ways for the exploration and communication of data.
+Given these characteristics, notebooks and their associated workflows became one of the most popular ways to exploration data and communicate comprehensive insights.

 ## Conversations with a Jupyter kernel ##

 IHaskell is the name of the Jupyter kernel for Haskell.
 It contains a little executable `ihaskell` that can receive messages in the Jupyter protocoll (via ZeroMQ for those who know it), and responds with messages once executed.
-Here is a little dialogue with `ihaskell`: we send the following code snippet to `ihaskell` and display the result below.
+Here is a little dialogue with `ihaskell`.
+Let's send the following code snippet from the notebook frontend to `ihaskell`:

 ```haskell
 take 10 $ (^2) <$> [1..]
 ```

+And here is the answer that the frontend received from the kernel:

 `[1,4,9,16,25,36,49,64,81,100]`

-In Jupyter parlance, we send an `execute_request`:
+In Jupyter parlance, the above dialogue corresponds to an `execute_request`:

 ```
 >> shell.execute_request (8be63d5c-1170-495d-82da-e56272052faf) <<